hackclub/hackclub/workshops/seven_segment_display/README.md

 ![Arduino](https://cloud-krdvm0bjz.vercel.app/0arduino.png)

-Further, if you're interested in Arduino, you can learn more from [here](https://en.wikipedia.org/wiki/Arduino_Uno)
+If you're interested in Arduino, you can learn more from [here](https://en.wikipedia.org/wiki/Arduino_Uno)

 #### 3) Push button
 We are going to use a push-button whenever we need to roll a dice.
 By pressing, we will obtain a random number between 1 and 6.